ASUCICREPO/open-earth/README.md

 ## Prerequisites
 Before starting, ensure the following prerequisites are met:

-### 1. AWS Account
+### 1. AWS Account And IAM User
 - **Description**: An active AWS account is required to deploy and manage resources.
 - **Setup**:
   1. Sign up for an AWS account at [aws.amazon.com](https://aws.amazon.com).
+  2. Create an IAM User with Enable Programmatic access and AWS Management Console access.
-  2. Install the AWS CLI:
+  3. Install the AWS CLI:
      ```bash
      pip install awscli
      ```
-  3. Configure your AWS CLI with credentials:
+  4. Configure your AWS CLI with credentials:
      ```bash
      aws configure
      ```